 The selection of the works was greatly informed by student participation.
 Students in many of Burlington's art classes from grades 1-12 voted on over 40 works submitted to The BSP Committee through the New England Sculptors Association.
 Several students also helped present the proposal to the town's Board of Selectmen (The proposal starts around 15:30 in this YouTube video.
 Students start at 31:14.).

-BSP Logo The park's official logo was a collaboration/combination of graphic work by Burlington High School rising juniors Serena Hawkins and Hunter Robson, both Class of 2022.
+BSP Logo The park's official logo was a collaboration/combination of graphic work by Burlington High School rising juniors Serena H. and Hunter R., both Class of 2022.
 Burlington Cable Access Television (BCAT) shares this video story about the logo design for the Burlington SculpturePark by students.

 June 2020